-For bulk carriers, passenger ships carrying 36 persons and more and single-hold cargo ships other than bulk carriers constructed before 1 January 2024
+7.10.1 The requirements of this Chapter apply to bulk carriers, passenger ships carrying 36 persons and more and single-hold cargo ships other than bulk carriers.

-- 7.10.1 Unless otherwise specified in this Chapter, the cargo hold water level alarm system shall meet the requirements of 7.3 of this Part, as well as 3.4.11, Part V "Subdivision" and 7.9.9, Part VIII "Systems and Piping". - 7.10.2 The alarm system shall provide warning and emergency visual and audible alarms to indicate water level in cargo holds and for the ballast tanks and dry spaces, forward of the collision bulkhead only emergency visual and audible alarms.
+7.10.2 Unless otherwise specified in this Chapter, the cargo hold water level alarm system shall meet the requirements of 7.3 of this Part, as well as 3.4.11, Part V "Subdivision" and 7.9.9, Part VIII "Systems and Piping".

+7.10.3 The alarm system shall provide warning and emergency visual and audible alarms to indicate water level in cargo holds and for the ballast tanks and dry spaces, forward of the collision bulkhead - only emergency visual and audible alarms.